g-harel/sekstant/README.md

     - containerPort: 11456
 ```

 The image expects to run inside a [Kubernetes](https://kubernetes.io/) cluster.
-On startup, it queries the API server for it's [Swagger specification](https://swagger.io/specification/) and translates it into a [GraphQL](https://graphql.org/) schema which is then exposed as an HTTP endpoint.
+On startup, it queries the API server for its [Swagger specification](https://swagger.io/specification/) and translates it into a [GraphQL](https://graphql.org/) schema which is then exposed as an HTTP endpoint.

 _[Custom resource definitions may be supported in the future.](https://github.com/kubernetes/enhancements/issues/692)_